KONSTELLATION PRESS BOOKS

 The anthology Crossing Borders published by the San Diego Chapter of Sisters in Crime won the San Diego Book Award for best anthology.
 It includes a story by Konstellation Press founder Cornelia Feye, entitled Bahnhof Friedrichstrasse, about a border crossing between East and West Berlin.
 Available Here

-Modern Metamorphoses: Stories of Transformation - a Short Story Anthology, available now: Amazon Link
+Modern Metamorphoses: Stories of Transformation - a Short Story Anthology, available for purchase: Link

-The first Novel by Ted Shigematsu, a story of a Japanese family in California, available now: Amazon Link
+The first Novel by Ted Shigematsu, a story of a Japanese family in California, available for purchase here: Link

-Barefoot Monks with Sullied Toes by carlos carrio
+Barefoot Monks with Sullied Toes Poems by carlos carrio

 Crown City by the Sea by Jennifer M. Franks